iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/collection/createCollection.md

 Method to create a new collection in the Data Sharing smart-contract.

-Having a collection is a required step before choosing how you would like to distribute your protected data.
+Having a collection is a required step before choosing how to distribute your protected data.

-A wallet address may have multiple collections.
+A wallet address may own multiple collections.

 ## Usage